Louisiana Creole people: Louisiana Creole exceptionalism

-Louisiana's development and growth was rapid after its admission as a member state of the American Union.
+Louisiana's development and growth was rapid after its admission as a state.

 By 1850, one-third of all Creoles of color owned over $100,000 worth of property.
-Creoles of color were wealthy businessmen, entrepreneurs, clothiers, real estate developers, doctors, and other respected professions; they owned estates and properties in French Louisiana.
-Aristocratic Creoles of Color were very wealthy, such as Aristide Mary who owned more than $1,500,000 of property in the State of Louisiana.
+Creoles of color became wealthy businessmen, entrepreneurs, clothiers, real estate developers, doctors, and other respected professions; they owned estates and properties.
+Aristocratic Creoles of color became wealthy, such as Aristide Mary who owned more than $1,500,000 of property.

-Nearly all boys of wealthy Creole families were sent to France where they received an excellent classical education.
+Nearly all boys of wealthy Creole families were sent to France, where they received an excellent classical education.

-Being a French, and later Spanish colony, Louisiana maintained a three-tiered society that was very similar to other Latin American and Caribbean countries, with the three tiers: aristocracy, bourgeoisie, and peasantry.
+As a French, and later Spanish colony, Louisiana maintained a society similar to other Latin American and Caribbean countries, split into three tiers: aristocracy, bourgeoisie, and peasantry.
 The blending of cultures and races created a society unlike any other in America.

 Ethnic blend and race

 During the Age of Discovery, native-born colonists were referred to as Creoles to distinguish them from the new arrivals of France, Spain, and Africa.
 Some Native Americans, such as the Choctaw people, also intermarried with Creoles.

-Like "Cajun," the term "Creole" is a popular name used to describe cultures in the southern Louisiana area.
-"Creole" can be roughly defined as "native to a region," but its precise meaning varies according to the geographic area in which it is used.
+Like "Cajun", the term "Creole" is a popular name used to describe cultures in the Louisiana area.
+"Creole" can be roughly defined as "native to a region", but its precise meaning varies according to the geographic area in which it is used.
 Generally, however, Creoles felt the need to distinguish themselves from the influx of American and European immigrants coming into the area after the Louisiana Purchase of 1803.
 "Creole" is still used to describe the heritage and customs of the various people who settled Louisiana during the early French colonial times.
-In addition to the French Canadians, the amalgamated Creole culture in southern Louisiana includes influences from the Chitimacha, Houma and other native tribes, West Africans, Spanish-speaking Isleños (Canary Islanders) and French-speaking Gens de couleur from the Caribbean.
+In addition to the French Canadians, the amalgamated Creole culture in southern Louisiana includes influences from the Chitimacha, Houma and other native tribes, Central and West Africans, Spanish-speaking Isleños (Canary Islanders) and French-speaking Gens de couleur from the Caribbean.

+There was also a sizable German Creole group of full German descent, which centered on the parishes of St. Charles and St. John the Baptist.
+(It is for these settlers that the Côte des Allemands, "The German Coast", is named.)
+Over time, many of these groups assimilated into the dominant francophone Creole culture, often adopting the French language and customs.

-As a group, mixed-race Creoles rapidly began to acquire education, skills (many in New Orleans worked as craftsmen and artisans), businesses and property.
+As a group, Creoles of color rapidly acquired education, skills (many in New Orleans worked as craftsmen and artisans), businesses and property.
 They were overwhelmingly Catholic, spoke Colonial French (although some also spoke Louisiana Creole), and maintained French social customs, modified by other parts of their ancestry and Louisiana culture.
 The Creoles of color often married among themselves to maintain their class and social culture.